Why buy a flying toy?

 A fun themed extension of the Hatchimals universe.

-Cons: The brand fails to disclose how much flying time you get on a single charge or how long it takes to fully recharge the toy.
-Additionally, a common parental complaint was that the Pixie had a knack for getting stuck in children’s hair — often leading to unwanted home haircuts.
+Cons: A common parental complaint was that the Pixie had a knack for getting stuck in children’s hair—often leading to unwanted home haircuts.

 Bottom Line: If you’re looking for something a little more exciting than the traditional hand-operated drones, this is a cute themed version designed to look like a pixie.
-It comes with an auto-stop feature, but the brand fails to share how long it can fly between charges and what a recharge cycle timeline looks like.
-Plus, that pixie can get stuck in hair, becoming a nightmare for parents.
+It comes with an auto-stop feature, but it can get stuck in children’s hair if not careful.

 Flying toys are a great way to get kids off their screens and outside.
 As long as you ensure that the toy you select is age-appropriate and offers decent flight time, there’s no reason your child won’t love it.